emmajanedrews/base-template/_posts/2018-03-19-what-homebuyers-can-learn-from-the-2017-market.md

 On the bright side, interest rates are still good.
 There are rumors that the Fed will raise rates a few more times this year, but that may or may not affect mortgage rates.

-Ultimately, if you want to buy a home, **the 2017 market has taught us that you need to be prepared.&nbsp;**Have your pre-qualification letter ready.
+Ultimately, if you want to buy a home, **the 2017 market has taught us that you need to be prepared.**Have your pre-qualification letter ready.
 If you are paying cash, make sure you have proof of funds.
 Get that personalized letter written and put together a great offer.

 When you work with our team, we’ll send the offer and follow up with the seller’s agent to put you in the best position in a market that’s increasingly competitive.

 If you have any questions for us, just give me a call or send me an email.
 I would be happy to help you!

-&nbsp;